ajasmin/HNRetweet/README.md

 *Note: I'm not sure about other browsers.
 Let me know if it works for you...*

-**Design:**
+**Implementation:**

 A [Compojure][5] web app running on [App Engine][6] receives new tweets from @HNTweets and maintains a list of backlinks from each HN post to the corresponding tweet.

-The user script adds *retweet* links to each post containing the post id from the comment link or the post URL if there isn't a comment link.
+The user script build a *retweet* links for each post based on the post id from the comment link (or the post URL if there isn't a comment link).
 These links point to an (hn-retweet.appspot.com/retweet/...)
-URL for the webapp that redirect to the coresponding [retweet intent][7].
+URL for the webapp that redirects you to the coresponding [retweet intent][7].

   [1]: http://news.ycombinator.com